derivia/study-notes/notes/WEB.md

 ### The Golden Ratio

-Learn how the golden ratio can help you when choose measurements for your design.

 * [ ] [The Golden Ratio in Design](https://designshack.net/articles/layouts/golden-ratio-in-design/)
 * [ ] [A guide to the Golden Ratio for designers](https://www.invisionapp.com/inside-design/golden-ratio-designers/)
 * [ ] [What is the golden ratio](https://www.canva.com/learn/what-is-the-golden-ratio/)